rust-lang-nursery/rust-cookbook/src/basics.md

 [![memmap-badge]][memmap] [![cat-filesystem-badge]][cat-filesystem]

-Creates a memory map of a file using [memmap] then simulates random access.
-Using a memory map means you just index a slice rather than seeking a file to access random bytes, and it should be faster as the file is cached in memory.
+Creates a memory map of a file using [memmap] and simulates some non-sequential reads from the file.
+Using a memory map means you just index into a slice rather than dealing with [`seek`]ing around in a File.

 When we use [`Mmap::as_slice`], we promise that we are not changing the file in another process, as this would be a [race condition][race-condition-file].